carlosmpr/jbook/README.md

-# JavaScript Junniperr Book Style
+# JavaScript jupyter  Book Style

 JBOOK is inline code editor bundle for javascript and React